Cost of poverty

-A cost of poverty, also known as a ghetto tax, a cost of being poor, or the poor pay more, is the phenomenon of people with lower incomes, particularly those living in low-income areas, incurring higher expenses, paying more not only in terms of money, but also in time, health, and opportunity costs.
+A cost of poverty, also known as a ghetto tax, a poverty premium, a cost of being poor, or the poor pay more, is the phenomenon of people with lower incomes, particularly those living in low-income areas, incurring higher expenses, paying more not only in terms of money, but also in time, health, and opportunity costs.
 "Costs of poverty" can also refer to the costs to the broader society in which poverty exists.

 Economic principles

-A ghetto tax is not a tax in literal sense.
+A ghetto tax is not a tax in the literal sense.
 It is a situation in which people pay higher costs for equivalent goods or services simply because they are poor or live in a poor area.
 A paper by the Brookings Institution, titled From Poverty, Opportunity: Putting the Market to Work for Lower Income Families, is widely cited as a study into ghetto taxes, although the report itself does not use the term.

 The problem of ghetto taxes is closely associated with mobility; one study in the United States showed that higher prices might be prevalent in some neighborhoods, but people with access to a car would have more access to affordable goods and services elsewhere, whilst those without a car would bear the brunt of higher local prices.